crocodic-studio/crudbooster/README.md

 ```

 ## 4).
 Hook
-This functions is for modify action after or before default do action.
 | Name                             | Description                                    |
 | -------------------------------- | ---------------------------------------------- |
 | hook_before_index(&$result)      | Modify query mysql for index table             |